apify/actor-whitepaper/README.md

 The command works on the best-effort basis, creating necessary configuration files for the specific programming language and libraries.

+Actorization of existing code gives the developers an easy way to give their code presence in the cloud in a form of an Actor, so that the users can easily try it without having to install and manage it locally.

 ## Sharing and publishing

 Once an Actor is developed, the Actor platform lets you share it with other specific users,